syan-tibco/tp-helm-charts/docs/dp-cluster-workshop/eks/README.md

 * `efs-sc` is the storage class for EFS.
 This is used for
   * artifactmanager while provisioning TIBCO BusinessWorks™ Container Edition capability
   * storage class for log when we provision EMS capability
 * `gp2` is the default storage class for EKS.
-AWS creates it by default and doesn't recommend to use it.
+AWS creates it by default and we don't recommend to use it.

 > [!IMPORTANT]
 > You will need to provide this storage class name to TIBCO® Control Plane when you deploy capability.